Celebrating the inaugural Friends of the Libraries Student Awards

 On Monday, April 28, students, library staff, and Friends of the McGill Libraries members gathered together in celebration of the inaugural Friends of the Libraries Student Library Award winners.

-The awards were generously supported by the Friends of the Libraries and were established to promote the use of library services and information resources in undergraduate projects.
-They were presented to undergraduate students who best demonstrated their use of library services and resources in the creation of a research project, lab report, critically appraised topic, creative work or other coursework and who demonstrated an excellent understanding of the connection between their research and these library services and resources.
+The awards are generously supported by the Friends of the Libraries and were established to promote the use of library services and information resources in undergraduate projects.
+They are presented to undergraduate students who best demonstrated their use of library services and resources in the creation of a research project, lab report, critically appraised topic, creative work or other coursework and who demonstrated an excellent understanding of the connection between their research and these library services and resources.

 Fast facts: